seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 <http://www.pixelglow.com/graphviz/>`_ and add
 ``/Applications/Graphviz.app/Contents/MacOS/`` (or wherever you install it) to your path.
-The programs need not be present when configuring, building or running LLVM and can simply be installed when needed during an active debug session.
+The programs need not be present when configuring, building or running LLVM37 and can simply be installed when needed during an active debug session.

 ``SelectionDAG`` has been extended to make it easier to locate *interesting*